ans-group/docs.ukfast.co.uk/readme.md

 - [the "how to contribute" guide](https://github.com/ukfast/docs.ukfast.co.uk/blob/master/contribute.md)
 - [the terminology and style guide](https://github.com/ukfast/docs.ukfast.co.uk/blob/master/guide.md)

+##Adding Pages

+Please ensure pages and folders are easy to read and sensibly structured.
+Please keep the page urls lowercase and use hyphens instead of spaces.

+/desktop/fastdesk/getting-started/windows.html

 ## IMPORTANT:  Adding meta content to pages

 Every time you add a new page to docs.ukfast, or even edit an existing page, you will need to ensure the correct meta content is added to the file as follows: